-Domain Name System (DNS) is a service that translate friendly domain names (Google.com) into IP addresses (22.214.171.124) which aren’t friendly to remember.
-Typically, you don’t have to worry about adjusting your DNS configuration, because your Internet Service Provider (ISP) always provides this service automatically.
-However, there are many other the DNS resolvers that are faster, reliable, private, and more secure, including those provided by CloudFlare, Google, and Cisco.
+Domain Name System (DNS) is a service that translates familiar domain names (Google.com) into IP addresses (220.127.116.11) which aren’t easy to remember.
+You don’t usually have to worry about adjusting the DNS configuration because your Internet Service Provider (ISP) provides this service automatically.
+However, you will find many other DNS resolvers on the internet that are faster, reliable, private, and more secure, including those provided by Cloudflare, Google, and Cisco.

-If the DNS servers offered by your ISP are slow and not reliable, or you simply don’t trust their resolvers, you can change the DNS addresses on Windows 10 in at least four different ways using Command Prompt, PowerShell, and Control Panel.
+If the DNS servers offered by your ISP are slow and not reliable or don’t trust their resolvers, you can change the DNS addresses on Windows 10 in at least four different ways using Command Prompt, PowerShell, Settings, and Control Panel.

-- How to change DNS address using Command Prompt
+- Change DNS servers on Windows 10 using Command Prompt

-- How to change DNS address using Control Panel
+- Change DNS servers on Windows 10 using Control Panel

-Although there are many resolver services out there, CloudFlare, Google, and OpenDNS are among the companies that offer resolvers that are fast, reliable, and secure.
+Although there are many resolver services out there, Cloudflare, Google, and OpenDNS are among the companies that offer fast, reliable, and secure resolvers.

 Google Public DNS addresses